 - you have applied for a USI on behalf of the student.

-Some RTOs are exempt from providing full AVETMISS data under the National VET Provider Collection Data Requirements Policy for delivery of certain training programs to certain types of student.
+Some RTOs are exempt from having to collect and report AVETMISS data under the National VET Data Policy for delivery of certain training programs to certain types of student.
 Where an exemption has been acknowledged, you do not have to obtain a USI before issuing a qualification or statement of attainment.
-However, you must advise students before they enrol or start their training or assessment that their achievements will not appear on their authenticated VET transcript or be available to them via the USI transcript service.
+However, you must inform students before they enrol or start their training or assessment that their achievements will not appear on their authenticated VET transcript or be available to them via the USI transcript service.

 USIs can be created and verified using the USI Organisation Portal.
 To avoid any delays in issuing certification documentation, ensure that you apply for or verify the student’s USI when they enrol.